HefnaValravn/3Dunity-minecraft-project/description.md

 ### Mesh generation optimization

 You might have noticed it takes a while to generate a chunk's mesh, or that the frame rate goes down a lot when you've loading in a bunch of chunks.
 The reason is that we're generating a ton of triangles that will never be visible.
+In fact, mort of our triangles will never be visible, as they are between two blocks.

 For example: let's look at some blocks from the top

     XXX
     X0X
     XXX

 This is a 2D slice, but imagine the block 0 is surrounded on all sides by other blocks.
 We will never be able to see it, so there's no point in generating any triangles to represent it.
-In fact, imagine we have two blocks next to eachother:
+Even simpler, imagine we have two blocks next to eachother:

     X|X

 Where | is the square generated between the two X blocks.
 We do not need to create this square; it will be between two solid blocks.